Spread the love

 One of the open trails for birdwatching at Komodo Island.

-Three main islands make up the national park: Komodo Island, Rinca Island, and Padar Island, which sits in between the other two islands.
+Three main islands make up the national park: Komodo Island, Rinca Island, and Padar Island, which sits between the other two islands.
 All three islands have Komodo Dragons living freely, but the Komodo and Rinca Islands are the most popular.

 Birdwatching Trails at Komodo Island